-Adjusting the Brake Lever Models with Aluminum Handlebar and Reservoir
+Adjusting the Brake Lever

 Loosen the two bolts enough to easily move the brake lever on the handlebar.

 If the two bolts are not loosen enough the brake lever can leave marks on the handlebar.

 Locate the reference mark on the handlebar and respect the distance and rotation limits.